7 Gout Symptoms and Risk Factors You Should Know

 Gout symptom: Other swollen joints

 Swollen joints are other common gout symptoms.
 Any joint can be affected with gout depending on where the crystals deposit, says Puja Khanna, MD, director of the gout clinic at the University of Michigan.
 In men, joints in the feet, ankles, and elbows are more frequently affected, Dr. Khanna says, while in women, inflamed joints in the hands and knees are more predominantly affected.
-(Here are the 14 home remedies doctors recommend for arthritis.)
+(These are the common signs you might have gout in your ankle.)

 Gout risk factor: Taking a diuretic medication

 Diuretic medications taken to help lower high blood pressure can raise uric acid levels.
 Patients with rheumatoid arthritis or psoriasis who take drugs that suppress the immune system also have an increased risk of getting gout, according to the Arthritis Foundation.
 If a patient is diagnosed with gout, a doctor might change their medications to ensure lower levels of uric acid, Dr. Choi says.
 You can try these essential oils for gout relief too.